CORRECT YOUR RECIPE MISTAKES WITH THESE TIPS, HELPFUL HINTS, OR SUBSTITUTES

 Try adding hot sauce to cooked greens of any type for added flavor.
 Hot sauce is just a mixture of vinegar and cayenne pepper.
 How much cayenne pepper you use is dependant upon how much heat you want in yours.
 Adding hot sauce to recipes will always kick them up a notch or more in heat value.

 Try adding a teaspoon of citrus zest to your recipes for baked goods to add additional flavor.
 Just be sure when you zest lemons, limes, oranges, or grapefruits to only use the colored part of the outside peel of a whole fruit without zesting into the white pithy part because it will taste very bitter.
+Be sure to rinse well and dry them off with a paper towel before you zest them to minimize any pesticide residue on them.

 Don't like dairy milk?
-Make your own delicious nut milk with 1/2 cup any pulverized, skinless nuts, and 2 cups water placed into a blender on high for one minute.
+Make your own delicious nut milk with 1/2 cup any pulverized, skinless white nuts, and 2 cups water placed into a blender on high for one minute.
 Add 1 tsp. sweetener or flavoring, if desired.
 Filter the mixture through a fine sieve or strainer into a pitcher, mashing it with the back of a large spoon to get all the liquid out, and keep it chilled in the refrigerator to use to drink, or in recipes.
 The pulverized dry nut residue can be used in baking homemade breads or muffins, for making homemade nut butters, put into smoothies, making sauces, or nut burgers.
 Nuts make an excellent substitute for meats.
-Nuts Online.com sells whole blanched almonds that work great for making homemade almond milk, then use the leftover pulverized almonds for making almond butter by just adding 1 tsp. vegetable oil and salt to suit your own taste preferences.
+Nuts.com sells whole blanched almonds that work great for making homemade almond milk, then use the leftover pulverized almonds for making almond butter by just adding 1 Tbsp. vegetable oil and salt to suit your own taste preferences.

 Want to cook fish but don't like the stinky smell in your home afterwards?
 All you need do is add a couple tablespoons lemon juice to your oil before heating it, and the odor goes away after cooking fish.
 It also helps to take out any fishy smelling garbage immediately.